Fitch Acting and Voiceover LLC

 Several years later, when Angeli decided to pursue a career in voice acting, she began studying at Voice One, an internationally recognized voice over and acting school established in 1986 in San Francisco (http://www.voiceoneonline.com).
 Angeli’s teacher and mentor Elaine Clark wrote the first voice over training book and best seller There’s Money Where Your Mouth Is.
 Angeli is grateful to continue her life long training at Voice One.
 Angeli’s voice over credits include Microsoft, Intel, Hewlett-Packard, Oracle, Toshiba, Salesforce, Walmart, Panasonic, Blue Shield, Blue Cross, Stanford School of Medicine, First Republic Bank, MasterCard, VISA and many more.

 As with her law practice, Angeli believes in contributing her time to those in need and who are unable to afford her services.
-She is so excited to be working with The Oppia Foundation (https://www.oppia.org/about), a nonprofit organization whose mission is to make education accessible and free to students all over the world by providing interactive, learn-by-doing lessons online (https://www.fitchvoiceover.com/give-back).
+She loves working with The Oppia Foundation (https://www.oppia.org/about), a nonprofit organization whose mission is to make education accessible and free to students all over the world by providing interactive, learn-by-doing lessons online (https://www.fitchvoiceover.com/give-back).
 Additionally she has an online pet businesses whose mission is to create a world where every animal has a home https://myfurrysoulmates.com/.